top of page

 Synopsis

 Years after interviewing accused serial killer John Wayne Gacy, Dr. Judy Matthewson remains haunted by the case.
-As a forensic psychologist, she’s spent her career searching for the cause of violence and abuse in the brain.
+As a forensic psychologist, she’s spent her career searching for the causes of violence and abuse in the brain.
 She’s sifted through the dark corners of human depravity with scientific detachment.
 But to her, John’s story is different—an abyss she can’t cross.
 The Doctor believes this old case still holds secrets and answers buried in its wreckage.

-Convinced she missed something during her interviews with John, she revisits her time with him.
-His story conjures images of his childhood, adult life, murders, and arrest, blurring reality and a troubled psyche.
+John’s story conjures images of his childhood, adult life, murders, and arrest, blurring reality and a troubled psyche.
 John embodies contradiction.
-He’s a family man, community leader, outgoing neighbor, and part-time clown who throws elaborate yard parties.
+He’s a family man, community leader, outgoing neighbor, and part-time clown.
 He’s also a violent criminal and unreliable narrator who claims to have multiple personality disorder (DID in today’s terminology).
-Answers don’t come easily.
+Answers don’t come easily, and John has ulterior motives.

 The running time is 135 minutes.

-Crawlspace is based on the story of a convicted serial killer.
+Crawlspace is partly based on the story of a convicted serial killer.
 Although drawn from his own words and the public record of his life and crimes, it is a work of historical fiction.
 Certain names and identifying details have been changed to protect individuals' privacy.
 Fictional characters have been added, and liberties have been taken to differentiate this work from true-life events.

 Crawlspace: A True Crime Musical